 After the losses of Vivian (2008) and George G. (2012), their children George O., Susan and Janet honored the Harris legacy of agricultural excellence and education by working with both the town of New Milford and state of Connecticut to preserve Harris Hill Farm.
 The barns and 80 acres will forever be open space available for future generations of farmers to tend.

 In 2015 the New Milford Farmland Preservation Committee announced the creation of the Harris Family Agricultural Scholarship, which will benefit New Milford students going into the agricultural field.
 Vivian was an advocate for farms and believed in educating youth about the importance of agriculture, so we know that she would be immensely pleased with this!

 photo by Norm Cummings/Spectrum

 Today, the Harris family continues to operate a pumpkin patch every October.
-The New Milford Youth Agency uses some of the land to grow vegetables for their farm stand.
-The farm also leases space to fellow farmers who plant feed corn and raise sheep.
 Thank you for reading about Harris Hill Farm and please feel free to contact us with any questions!